palewire/first-python-notebook/docs/_build_html/_sources/prerequisites/compiler.rst.txt

 Mac OSX
 *******

-If you are using Mac OSX, you will need to install XCode.
-It's developer toolkit that includes a compiler.
+If you are using Mac OSX, you will need to install `Xcode <https://developer.apple.com/xcode/>`_.
+It's a developer toolkit that includes a compiler.
+Here's how:

+.. youtube:: 2I-jVqhSSS8

 You can make sure you've got it by running this on your command prompt.